-CELEBRATING HUMAN ACHIEVEMENTS Many of the text's examples involve failures or limitations in our cognition.
-But we also need to explain our species' incredible intellectual achievements-the complex problems we've solved or the extraordinary devices we've invented.
-Of course, there's nothing special about the "Betsy and Jacob" story, and it seems likely that we'd uncover a similar reliance on background knowledge if we explored how you understand some other narrative, or how you follow a conversation, or comprehend a TV show.
-Our suggestion, in other words, is that many (and perhaps all) of your encounters with the world depend on your supplementing your experience with knowledge that you bring to the situation.
+TRYING TO FOCUS Often, you want to focus on just one thing, and you want to shut out the other sights and sounds that are making it hard for you to concentrate.
+What steps should you take to promote this focus and to avoid distraction?
+Of course, there's nothing special about the "Betsy and Jacob" story, and we'd uncover a similar reliance on background knowledge if we explored how you understand some other narrative, or follow a conversation, or comprehend a TV show.
+Our suggestion, in other words, is that many (perhaps all) of your encounters with the world depend on your supplementing your experience with knowledge that you bring to the situation.
 And perhaps this has to be true.
 After all, if you didn't supply the relevant bits of background, then anyone telling the "Betsy and Jacob" story would need to spell out all the connections and all the assumptions.
 That is, the story would have to include all the facts that, with memory, are supplied by you.
-As a result, the story would have to be many times longer, and the telling of it much slower.
+As a result, the story would have to be much longer, and the telling of it much slower.
 The same would be true for every story you hear, every conversation you participate in.
 Memory is thus crucial for each of these activities.

-Amnesia and Memory Loss Here is a different sort of example: In Chapter 7, we will consider various cases of clinical amnesia-cases in which someone, because of brain damage, has lost the ability to remember certain materials.
-These cases are fascinating at many levels, including the fact that they provide us with key insights into what memory is for: Without memory, what is disrupted?
-H.M. was in his mid-20's when he had brain surgery intended to control his severe epilepsy.
-He survived for more than 50 years after the operation, and for all of those years, he had little trouble remembering events prior to the surgery.
-However, H.M. seemed completely unable to recall any event that occurred after his operation.
+Amnesia and Memory Loss Here is a different sort of example: In Chapter 7, we will consider cases of clinical amnesia-cases in which someone, because of brain damage, has lost the ability to remember certain materials.
+These cases are fascinating at many levels and provide key insights into what memory is for.
+Without memory, what is disrupted?
+H.M. was in his mid-20s when he had brain surgery intended to control his severe epilepsy.
+The surgery was, in a narrow sense, a success, and H.M.'s epilepsy was brought under control.
+But this gain came at an enormous cost, because H.M. essentially lost the ability to form new memories.
+He survived for more than 50 years after the operation, and for all those years he had little trouble remembering events prior to the surgery.
+But H.M. seemed completely unable to recall any event that occurred after his operation.
 If asked who the president is, or about recent events, he reported facts and events that were current at the time of the surgery.
 If asked questions about last week, or even an hour ago, he recalled nothing.
-This memory loss had massive consequences for H.M.'s life, and some of the consequences are perhaps surprising.
-For example, H.M. had an uncle he was very fond of, and he occasionally asked his hospital visitors how his uncle was doing.
+This memory loss had massive consequences for H.M.'s life, and some of the consequences are surprising.
+For example, he had an uncle he was very fond of, and he occasionally asked his hospital visitors how his uncle was doing.
 Unfortunately, the uncle died sometime after H.M.'s surgery, and H.M. was told this sad news.
-The information came as a horrible shock, but because of his amnesia, he soon forgot about it.
-Sometime later, though, because he'd forgotten about his uncle's death, H.M. again asked how his uncle was doing and was again told of the death.
-However, with no memory of having heard this news before, he was once more hearing it "for the first time," with the shock and grief every bit as strong as it was initially.
+The information came as a horrible shock, but because of his amnesia, H.M. soon forgot about it.
+Sometime later, because he'd forgotten about his uncle's death, H.M. again asked how his uncle was doing and was again told of the death.
+But with no memory of having heard this news before, he was once more hearing it "for the first time," with the shock and grief every bit as strong as it was initially.
 Indeed, each time he heard this news, he was hearing it "for the first time."
 With no memory, he had no opportunity to live with the news, to adjust to it.
-Hence, his grief could not subside.
+As a result, his grief could not subside.
 Without memory, H.M. had no way to come to terms with his uncle's death.
-A different glimpse of memory function comes from H.M.'s poignant comments about his state and about "who he is."
-Each of us has a conception